Starting a project management career: Free ebook

 Project management is a popular profession for people from all backgrounds, regardless of education or experience.
 It is a rewarding, challenging career with a high level of job satisfaction and a good salary.
-We often get enquiries from people wanting to know whether a project management course will help get them a job.
-So we decided to create this incredibly useful ebook.
 Read on to discover how to kick-start an exciting career in the world of project management!

-With the relationship between training courses and students’ career advancement in mind, we have produced a guide to getting ahead in the project management sector.
-How might professional project management certification aid your project management career?
-What do employers often look for when hiring a project manager?
-What kind of free project management careers advice is available to unemployed professionals with an interest in the industry?
-Can project support be considered as a career in itself?
-This ebook will answer all of these burning questions, and more.
+Have you ever thought how a project management certification might aid your project management career?
+Or what do employers often look for when hiring a project manager?
+Or can project support work be considered as a career in itself?
+This article and ebook will answer all of these burning questions, and more.